HaimengBai/431slides/class_11/README.md

 - Discussion of [Assignment 3](https://github.com/THOMASELOVE/431homework/tree/master/HW3)
 - Discussion of Ehrenberg's [The Problem of Numeracy](https://github.com/THOMASELOVE/431slides/blob/master/class_10/Ehrenberg_1981_pw_The_Problem_of_Numeracy.pdf).
-- Discussion of Cross-Tabulations and of Scatterplot and Correlation Matrices
+- Discussion of Cross-Tabulations and of Scatterplot and Correlation Matrices materials from the [Course Notes](https://thomaselove.github.io/431notes/).
 - Brief discussion of Jeff Leek's *Elements of Data Analytic Style* Chapters 1-4 and 12.
 - Project Task B Group Meetings
 - Quiz Setup